Solantra, cream 1% 30 g

 – pregnancy;

-– childhood under 18 years (the safety and effectiveness of the drug for this age group has not been studied).
+– children under 18 years of age (the safety and effectiveness of the drug for this age category have not been studied).

 With caution:

-The most common adverse reactions, such as burning sensation, skin irritation, itching and dry skin, have been reported in less than 1% of patients treated with the drug in clinical trials.
+The most common adverse reactions, such as burning sensation, skin irritation, itching and dry skin, were noted in less than 1% of patients treated with the drug during clinical trials.

-In general, these reactions are mild to moderate and usually subside with continued therapy.
+As a rule, these reactions are mild or moderate in nature and usually subside with continued therapy.

-There were no significant differences in the safety profile between patients aged 18 to 65 years and patients over 65 years.
+There were no significant differences in the safety profile between patients aged 18 to 65 years and patients over 65 years of age.

 Overdose

-When accidental or significant exposure to unknown amounts of veterinary dosage forms of ivermectin in humans (ingestion, inhalation, parenteral administration or contact with the body surface), the following symptoms were most frequently reported: skin rash, facial edema, swelling of the eyelids, headache, dizziness, asthenia, nausea, vomiting and diarrhea.
+In case of accidental or significant human exposure to unknown quantities of veterinary dosage forms of ivermectin (ingestion, inhalation, parenteral administration or body surface exposure), the most commonly reported symptoms were skin rash, facial swelling, eyelid swelling, headache, dizziness, asthenia, nausea, vomiting and diarrhea.

-Other reported adverse reactions include: seizures, ataxia, shortness of breath, abdominal pain, paresthesias, urticaria, and contact dermatitis.
+Other reported adverse reactions include: seizures, ataxia, dyspnea, abdominal pain, paresthesia, urticaria and contact dermatitis.

-In case of accidental ingestion of the drug, symptomatic therapy including parenteral administration of fluids and electrolytes, respiratory support (ensuring oxygen supply and, if necessary, artificial lung ventilation) and vasopressors (if there is a marked decrease in blood pressure) are provided.
+In case of accidental ingestion of the drug, symptomatic therapy is carried out, including parenteral administration of fluids and electrolytes, respiratory support (providing oxygen supply and, if necessary, artificial ventilation) and vasopressors (if there is a significant decrease in blood pressure).

 ---|---|